© 2019 Gwen Dewar, Ph.D., all rights reserved

 What are the benefits of outdoor play for a child’s development?

-In addition, it's possible that outdoor play could help reduce the incidence of behavior problems, and help fight obesity.
+In addition, it’s possible that outdoor play could help reduce the incidence of behavior problems.
+It may help fight obesity, too.

-Here is a more detailed look at the benefits of playing outside -- and the conditions that make certain kinds of play so helpful.
+Here is a more detailed look at the benefits of playing outside — and the conditions that make time spent outdoors especially rewarding.

 Scores of studies show links between outdoor time and the development of myopia.
 Kids who spend more time outside are less likely to become nearsighted (Goldschmidt and Jacobsen 2014, Rose et al 2016).

 And experiments confirm that we can prevent or delay nearsightedness by “prescribing” more outdoor play.
 For example, in one randomized study, 6-year-olds assigned to get an extra 40 minutes of outdoor time each day were less likely to develop myopia over the following three years (He et al 2015).